Connor Dimaio: Bradford (Park Avenue)

 In May 2024, Dimaio joined Northern Premier League Division One East club Bradford (Park Avenue) following their relegation.

 Return to Matlock Town

 On 16 September 2024, Dimaio returned to Matlock Town.
 Having made three appearances, he departed the club the following month in search for more playing time.

 Return to Bradford (Park Avenue)

 On 14 October 2024, Dimaio returned to Bradford (Park Avenue), one month after he had initially departed the club.

 Basford United

 In May 2025, Dimaio joined Basford United.

 International career

-Having represented Republic of Ireland at under-16 and under-17 level, Dimaio was called up to the Republic of Ireland under-19 side in August 2013.
+Having represented the Republic of Ireland at under-16 and under-17 level, Dimaio was called up to the Republic of Ireland under-19 side in August 2013.
 He made his debut in a friendly fixture against Norway later that month.
 In mid May 2014, Dimaio started in two friendly defeats for Ireland Under-19s, both against Mexico Under-20s.

 Dimaio was called up for the under-21 team in March 2016 and made his debut in a European qualifier against Slovenia.